 Colonoscopy is a test that allows your doctor to look at the inner lining of your large intestine (rectum and colon).
-Colonoscopy is an endoscopic examination of the entire large or colon.
+The Best Colonoscopy Procedure is an endoscopic examination of the entire large or colon.
 Colonoscopy allows any pre-cancerous colon polyps to be removed immediately for tissue examination.

 Also, biopsies of abnormal looking areas inside the colon can be taken during the colonoscopy.
 Colonoscopies are recommended beginning at age 50, as a screening for colorectal cancer.